-- 64. Among the questions asked by the "survey" is the individual shop's hourly labor rate.
+- 65. Among the questions asked by the "survey" is the individual shop's hourly labor rate.
 This information is supposed to be provided by the shop and to accurately reflect that shop's labor rate to allow State Farm to reach a "market rate."
-The actual method by which State Farm determines "market rate" however is described above. - 65.
-If the labor rate information received is unilaterally deemed unacceptable by State Farm, a State Farm representative will contact the shop and demand the labor rate be lowered to an amount State Farm wishes to pay. - 66.
-If the body shop advises a labor rate increase is required, a State Farm representative will inform the body shop it is the only shop in the area that has raised its rates, and therefore the higher rate does not conform to the "market rate" and is thus a violation of the direct repair program agreement. - 67.
-At various points in time, State Farm has utilized this method of depressing labor rates, telling each shop it is the only one to demand a higher labor rate when, in fact, multiple shops have attempted to raise their labor rates and advised State Farm of such.
+The actual method by which State Farm determines "market rate" however is described above. - 66.
+If the labor rate information received is unilaterally deemed unacceptable by State Farm, a State Farm representative will contact the shop and demand the labor rate be lowered to an amount State Farm wishes to pay. - 67.
+If the body shop advises its labor rates are higher or will be increasing or that an increase is required, a State Farm representative will inform the body shop it is the only shop in the area that has raised or is raising its rates, and violation of the direct repair program agreement.

+advised State Farm of such.